 The RLA surveyed close to 3,000 landlords and found that 61% of them would support such a development.

-Currently rent payment history does not form part of credit rating agencies’ calculation of credit scores.
+Currently rent payment history does not form part of credit rating agencies’ calculation of credit scores, according to figures calculated by the best credit repair companies.
 With the current policy it can be difficult for tenants to gain access to a mortgage, even if their rent payment history is immaculate.

 It has also been argued that taking rent payments into account would help landlords by giving a more correct estimate of the likelihood of a tenant paying credit back.